tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

 ..  code-block:: rst

     *|...|(Engines) Improve dump start/stop logging.
 When initiating memory dump, print
-    |....|how much memory is going to be dumped, expected dump rate, ETA, and the recent
+    |....|how much memory is going to be dumped, the expected dump rate, ETA, and the recent
     |....|write rate.

 **See also:**

-*   :doc:`/contributing/docs/markup/intro`
+*   :doc:`General syntax guidelines </contributing/docs/markup/intro>`

 Unknown document
 ----------------